In the Standard Sci Fi Setting

-- Dune: the eponymous planet is a Phlebotinum Monopoly, with Giedi Prime a Factory world, Ix and Richese are Science worlds, Telixau is a Underworld, Caladan is noted for Farming, Kaitain is the Capital, Salusa Secundus is ostensibly a Penal colony but really a Military world.
+- Dune: the eponymous planet is a Phlebotinum Monopoly, with Giedi Prime a Factory world, Ix and Richese are Science worlds, Telixau is a Biological Science world, Caladan is noted for Farming, Kaitain is the Capital, Salusa Secundus is ostensibly a Penal colony but really a Military world.
 Tupile is a Service world, providing protection for exiled families.

 - Ginaz is a Military world, training swordmasters for the various Houses.
 Swordmasters of Ginaz were instrumental during the Butlerian Jihad.

 - Foundation: Trantor is the Capital, the Foundation serves as Science/Library as well as another Capital.
 Many other planets are Developing/Strategic due to their location and influence, as well as Mines.
 Pleasure and Farm worlds are also mentioned.